 When you invest in Walker’s, you invest in your daughter, not just academically, but in every aspect of her life.

 Riding lessons, private music lessons and private tutoring services have additional costs.
-Health insurance is available at an additional fee.
+Health insurance is available only for international students at an additional fee.

 Dean of Students Office